vobencha/mac-performance/README.md

 # mac-performance

-Performance testing Mac Pros

 I've used the Geekbench suite to assess CPU and memory performance.
 It does not measure disk I/O so I'll find a different test for that.
-Ideally I'd run this test 100 times and take the average.
-Instead these results are a single run so bear that in mind.
+Ideally I'd run this test 100 times and take the average but, in the interest of time, I've reported a single result so bear that in mind.
 (That said, when run manually several times the output didn't vary much.)

 Machines tested:
 |merida2: | MacStadium machine running El Capitan